sip16715/Distribution-Free-Uncertainty-Quantification-using-Conformal-Prediction/README.md

-The commentary and cleanup of the code is supported by jetbrain ai assiatent.
+Commentary and cleanup was supperted by jetbrain assistent.